C79 optical sight: Operation

 The C79 sight is attached to a mounting rail on the receiver of the weapon.
-On CF weapons, this is in the form of a modified Weaver rail, also known as a "Diemaco rail".
+On Canadian Forces weapons, this is in the form of a modified Weaver rail, also known as a "Diemaco rail".
 Two adjustment knobs are used to secure the base to the receiver.
 A bore-sighting device is usually used to roughly zero the sight before a first-time shooter takes it to the range.
 Adjustments come in 0.25-mil clicks (one mil equals 10 cm at a range of 100 m, so each click adjusts the sight by 2.5 cm at 100 m).
 Sighting in a C79 sight is normally done at a range of 200 m.
 Windage adjustments are made on the left hand side of the base, using a flat object such as a flat-head screwdriver or a coin.
 The windage adjustment is intended only for the initial sighting in procedure of the C79.
 Elevation adjustments are made via a rotary knob and are adjusted from 200 to 800 m.
 To bring the sight to a proper elevation zero, a small "gate" must be elevated which disconnects the elevation cam and one mil clicks can now be made.
 For precise shooting, the gate is usually left open to allow for finer adjustments than the rougher presets.
 Target shooters will sometimes mark pre-established open gate adjustments with whiteout pens to remind them how many clicks must be made for each range.
 At close ranges, when rapid aiming is required, the emergency battle sights on top of the sight can be used, although they are very crude and only intended for use inside of 75 m.

-It has been noted that the external adjustments mount is an Achilles heel of the C79 since it can be jammed by foreign matter and also adds to the weight of the sight.
+It has been noted that the external adjustments mount is an achilles heel of the C79 as it can be jammed by foreign matter and also adds to the weight of the sight.